 For Toyota's 50th anniversary in 1989, a new symbol appeared for the brand.
 With the same writing, there was a new red symbol made up of 3 ellipses representing speed and movement.
 Also, the inner ellipses, represented the "T" of Toyota.
 If you look closely, you will also see all the letters of the brand in this symbol.
 Toyota then switched from a signature logo to a combined logo.
 The symbol could then be used alone on the front of vehicles, or with the name of the company.
 This made the logo more versatile.

-Finally in the 2000s, red disappeared in part to make way for the monochrome side of the symbol.
+Finally in the 2000s, red disappeared in part to make way for the monochrome side of the iconic emblem.
 Silver represents sophistication and creativity.
 Many brands have moved to monochrome and the use of gray in the new millennium.

 In 2020, we witnessed a minor redesign of the logo.
 The logo was still monochrome but in 2D.
 If this was a redesign, it was not because of a trend, but for technological simplicity.
 It was easier to use these types of logos on the web.
-The company also decided to create their own font called Toyota Type which is a sans-serif font.
+The company also decided to create their own font called Toyota Type, which is a custom sans-serif typeface.

 Over the years, Toyota has bought various brands such as Lexus, Scion, or Daihastu (brands that are mainly known in Japan).
-As well, depending on the model, they decided to add a distinctive sign.
+As well, depending on the model, they decided to add a distinctive sign and visual identity.
 We see a circle in different versions of the logos of Hino, Lexus or Scion.
+Indeed, the circle remains the heart of the company's branding.

 In conclusion, as you can see, Toyota is a company that has been able to adapt over the years.
 Whether by changing their name or by creating several types of logos, it is with ambitious choices that this car company has been able to carve out a place for themselves among the major manufacturers.
 Now that you know the meaning of the Toyota logo, do you know what the circles in the Audi logo represent?
 Automotive brands have no choice but to have strong brand images given the competition in this industry.